Charles Wilson Harris

-Charles Wilson Harris (1771 - January 15, 1804) was briefly presiding professor (equivalent of a modern-day university president) of the University of North Carolina during 1796.
+Charles Wilson Harris (1771 - January 15, 1804) was an American educator and lawyer.
+He was briefly presiding professor (equivalent of a modern-day university president) of the University of North Carolina during 1796.

 Biography

 Early life

 Charles Wilson Harris was born in 1771.
-He was the son of Col. Robert Harris (1737-1803) of Poplar Tent and Mary Wilson.
+He was the son of Col. Robert Harris (1737–1803) and Mary Wilson.
+His maternal grandfather, Zaccheus Wilson, was a signer of the Mecklenberg Declaration.
 His elementary education was at a classical school conducted in association with the Poplar Tent Presbyterian Church, of which his father was a presiding elder.
-He then attended the College of New Jersey (now Princeton University) and was awarded the Mathematical Oration at his 1792 graduation.
+He attended the College of New Jersey (now Princeton University) and was awarded the Mathematical Oration at his 1792 graduation.

 Career

 Harris was a close associate of William Richardson Davie.
 He was Davie's law clerk and assumed Davie's legal caseload during the latter's absences from Halifax, North Carolina when he was governor and ambassador to France.

 He served as the second presiding professor (now known as university president) of the University of North Carolina at Chapel Hill in Chapel Hill, North Carolina, in 1796.